ritchie46/ritchievink.com/content/post/bayesian-optimization.md

         return hp
 ```

 I will go through some of the methods.
-Not all as most will be self explanatory (I hope).
+Not all as most will be self-explanatory (I hope).

 ### `__init__(self)`
 Here we instantiate the `BayesOpt` model.
 We'll set some attributes we'll need for the model.
 It is important to note that we pass `f` here.
 This is the black box function we want to approximate.
-Furthermore we set the number of `random_trials` and `optimization_trials` here.
-The sum of those are the total budget of function evaluations we may use.
+Furthermore, we set the number of `random_trials` and `optimization_trials` here.
+The sum of those is the total budget of function evaluations we may use.

 ### `__single_iter(self)`
-This is the method were we do a single Bayesian Optimization iteration.
-It consists of training a GP on the data points we've observed thusfar.
+This is the method where we do a single Bayesian Optimization iteration.
+It consists of training a GP on the data points we've observed thus far.
 Then we pass this GP to the acquisition function and obtain a new parameter proposal by maximizing the acquisition function.
 With this new proposal $x^\*$ we evaluate $f(x^\*)$ and save the results.

 ### `_new_proposal(self, n)`
-In this method we actually maximize the $EI(x)$ function.
-We'll use `scipy` for that, but there are many optimization algorithms that can be used for this (don't use Bayesian Optimization though, recursion induced stack-overflow ;) ).
-Note that we pass `n` as parameter.
+In this method, we actually maximize the $EI(x)$ function.
+We'll use `scipy` for that, but many optimization algorithms can be used for this (don't use Bayesian Optimization though, recursion induced stack-overflow ;) ).
+Note that we pass `n` as a parameter.
 This dictates how many times we should restart the optimization algorithm that maximizes $EI(x)$ from a different (random) starting point.
 This is to reduce the chance of proposing a solution that is a local optimum.

 Okay, that was it.
 Now let's take this baby for a spin!

 ## 1D examples
-Okay let's start with an example in 1D.
-This will give us a good feeling of how the Bayesian Optimization uses GP's and the acquisition function for exploration.
+Let's start with an example in 1D.
+This will give us a good feeling of how Bayesian Optimization uses GP's and the acquisition function for exploration.

 First we generate a multi model function over a range $(0, 10)$.